aquelemiguel/steamding/README.md

 ### "Your profile appears to be private!"
 Test whether your profile info can be seen when opened on an incognito window.
 If not, the game details subsection on your [privacy settings](https://steamcommunity.com/my/edit/settings) is likely set to private or friends only, when it should be public.

+### I'm not getting any Windows notifications.
+It's possible you've set your notifications to priority or alarms only.
+Check this setting by clicking on the square bubble icon on the bottom right of the taskbar.
+You should have a moon icon with a `focus assist` description.

 ## Future improvements
 * Using **Steam OpenID** login could fix the need to set the privacy settings to public although I'm not optimistic.